vipulnaik/diet-exercise-health/events/2024/2024-11-29-reduced-hearing-in-left-ear.md

 got similar volume levels as for my main test track (Love Me Like You Do); about 8/64 for making out the words with the left ear and 1/64 for making out the words with the right ear.

+## Followup frequency tests to just be recorded in the SQL file; updates to cadence of checking

+I've made a SQL file [here](../../sql/frequency_hearing_test_results.sql) and I plan to record followup tests only in that file until there is a dramatic change or a clear trend.
+I will continue to record other tests (such as using the YouTube tracks) in this file until such time as I develop a clear testing protocol for those tests.

+Going forward, my plan is to do the frequency hearing tests once every 3 days and the YouTube track tests every 6 days (i.e., with alternate rounds of frequency hearing tests) until I get new information, such as from my audiological evaluation.